About Jammu and Kashmir

 , the largest city in the state, and in Winter - Srinagar

-Vale of Kashmir topography with Pir Panjal Range (left) and Himalaya Mountain Range.
+Vale of Kashmir topography with Pir Panjal Range (left) and the Great Himalaya Range (rihgt).

 Image: Google Earth